 The U.S. Department of Justice has approved Antioch University Los Angeles as an institution of higher education in which non-immigrant students may enroll.
-A student from another country who wishes to study at AULA on a student visa must comply with all applicable U.S. Immigration Service rules and regulations in order to be considered for admission.
+A student from another country who wishes to study at AULA on a student visa must comply with all applicable U.S. Citizenship and Immigration Services (USCIS) rules and regulations in order to be considered for admission.
 Applicants from outside the United States are required to apply at least twelve weeks before the start of a quarter.
 All application materials must be submitted by the International Application deadline.
 If materials are received after the deadline, then, upon completion, an application may be reviewed for consideration for admission in a subsequent quarter.

 Applicants to all Antioch University undergraduate and graduate programs must be able to understand and communicate in English with a high level of proficiency in order to succeed in coursework.